Event Driven Clustering Algorithm

-We remark that if there exist more than one connected component $T$ that satisfy the aforementioned conditions, we connect $v_{k+1}$ to the root of one of them arbitrarily. \end{itemize} \item Otherwise: $G_{k+1}:=(V_{k}\cup\{v_{k+1}\},E_{k})$. \end{enumerate} Then, it is easy to see that $G$ is a polyforest, that is a DAG whose underlying undirected graph is a forest.
-As was described above, every connected component polytree $T=(V_{T},E_{T})$ of $G$ has a vertex that is considered as the root of $T$:
+If multiple connected components satisfy these conditions, one of them is selected arbitrarily. \item Otherwise, we simply add the vertex without introducing new edges:

+\end{enumerate} It follows that $G$ is a \textbf{polyforest}, i.e., a directed acyclic graph (DAG) whose underlying undirected graph is a forest.
+Each connected component $T=(V_{T},E_{T})$ forms a polytree and contains a distinguished root vertex defined as

-The algorithm described below is aimed to find all the roots of polytree clusters $T$-s such that $|V_{T}|\geq n$ for a predefined threshold $n\geq3$.
-In other words, the main output of the algorithm is a sub-list of $V$, consisting of all the desired roots of the clusters.
+The algorithm presented in this work aims to identify all such roots corresponding to clusters $T$ satisfying $|V_{T}|\geq n$, for a predefined threshold $n\geq3$.
+Equivalently, the primary output of the algorithm is the subset of $V$ consisting of the roots of all clusters meeting this size criterion.

-Event cameras often have noisy and sensitive pixels that fire events in a high rate due to internal noise, that are not necessarily related to a real brightness change.
-In real-world applications, one might want to ignore clusters that are generated randomly by such pixels.
-Hence, as those pixels tend to be isolated, it is useful to consider clusters such that the amount of contributing pixels, is higher than 2, or any other predefined threshold.
-As will be described below, the algorithm is designed to tackle this problem naturally, within the event loop.
+Event cameras often include noisy or overly sensitive pixels that generate events at high rates due to internal noise, rather than genuine changes in brightness.
+In practical applications, it is therefore desirable to discard clusters arising from such spurious activity.
+Since these pixels typically act in isolation, it is useful to impose a constraint requiring that a valid cluster be supported by at least a minimum number of distinct contributing pixels, denoted by a predefined threshold $m$.
+As described below, the proposed algorithm naturally incorporates this filtering mechanism within the event-processing loop.